rust-lang/rustc-dev-guide/src/diagnostics/translation.md

 translating messages, the fallback bundle is only used if the primary bundle is missing a message or not provided.

-As of <!-- date-check --> Jan 2023, there are no locale bundles distributed with the compiler, but mechanisms are implemented for loading bundles.
+There are no locale bundles distributed with the compiler, but mechanisms are implemented for loading them.

 - `-Ztranslate-additional-ftl` can be used to load a specific resource as the primary bundle for testing purposes.